rodjek/puppet-logrotate/README.md

    e.g. `copy` == `copy => true`, `nocopy` == `copy => false`.
  * `create` and it's three optional arguments have been split into seperate parameters documented below.
+ * Instead of 'daily', 'weekly', 'monthly' or 'yearly', there is a `rotate_every` parameter (see documentation below).

 ## logrotate::rule